-Leaders must be female, aged 18 or over and become a member.
+Leaders must be female and aged 18 and over.

-If you would like to help Guiding and haven’t the time to commit regularly as Leader, there are many volunteer roles for men and women that can be done in your own time or as a special project thus providing a valuable contribution.
+There are so many volunteer roles that can be done in your own time or as a special project thus providing a valuable contribution.
 Membership is not required.

 - Unit/District volunteer support person – assisting Leaders with tasks such as – shopping, banking and account keeping, newsletters, administration, program activity preparation